If you require financial assistance, you may be eligible for a Mount Allison bursary.

 - Apply for federal and provincial student loans

 Each Canadian province and territory administers a student loan program.
 In order to qualify for a federal and/or provincial student loan, students must apply to their home province for funding.
 To be eligible, applicants must be Canadian citizens or permanent residents.
 Please be advised all government student loan applications are assessed based on financial need.
 Find out more about student loans.

 If you own a Registered Retirement Savings Plan (RRSP), you may qualify to use this savings plan to pay for your education expenses.
 For more information visit the Canada Revenue site.

 Questions?
+We're here to help!
 Contact our financial aid and awards counsellor at email@example.com.